timmy224/NBA_Analysis/readme.md

 Compared to the previous season, the Memphis Grizzlies and Phoenix Suns deviate from this linear model with the Memphis Grizzlies having a higher win ratio with similar Team PER, and the Pheonix Suns having similar win ratio and Team PER.
 ![Corr_2018-2019](https://github.com/timmy224/NBA_Analysis/blob/master/images/Corr_18-19.png?raw=true)

-The summary of our linear model using Ordinary Least Squares indicated that our model had an adjusted R^2 of 0.722 and significant according to F-statistics from Wald test.
-Besides Memphis Grizzlies, the residuals appear to be random and dispersed, thus supporting our model.
+The summary of our linear model indicated that our model had an adjusted R^2 of 0.722 and significant according to F-statistics.
+The residuals do not appear to be randomly dispersed with a low Omnibus probability value of 0.081 indicating our residuals are not normally distributed.
+There is also moderate skew as indicated by the skew value of -0.816 and Q-Q plot.

 <p float="center">
   <img src="https://github.com/timmy224/NBA_Analysis/blob/master/images/OLS_18-19.png?raw=true" width="290" />